 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you, and will be grateful for your support!
+If you purchase a linked item, I will make a commission, at no extra charge to you, and will be grateful for your support!

 When I was younger, I never sent out Christmas cards.
 I wasn't sure who I'd send them to, and, most frustratingly, I had no idea what I'd put on them, since we had neither kids nor pets, nor did I necessarily have any images of the two of us that I wanted to include.